- The yearly fee for private households is CHF 335.

-- Every private household is allocated on a random basis to one of 12 billing groups.
-If the private household is in the first group, it will receive an annual invoice for CHF 365 in January.
-If it belongs to the second group, it receives a bill in January for this month only and then receives the annual bill in February.
-A private household in the third group receives a bill for January and February in January and then the annual invoice in March, and so on through the year.
+- Every private household was randomly allocated to one of 12 billing groups.
+If the private household is in the first group, it receives an annual invoice for CHF 335 in January.
+If it belongs to the second group, it receives the annual bill in February, and so on through the year.

-- If a mistake is found in the address information on the bill, this error should be reported to Serafe.
+- If a mistake is found in the address information on the bill, this error should be reported directly to the competent authority of the municipality or canton or to Serafe.

-- As before, bills can be paid as an annual or quarterly bill, in paper form, as an e-bill or by direct debit.
-A paper quarterly bill will continue to cost an additional CHF 2 because of the higher administrative costs.
+- Bills can be paid as an annual or quarterly bill, in paper form, as an e-bill or by direct debit.
+A paper quarterly bill costs an additional CHF 2 because of the higher administrative costs.